 #4 To maintain social appearances

 Some people use backhanded compliments to appear polite or maintain social etiquette while still expressing their disapproval or criticism.
-By offering a seemingly positive comment with a hidden negative message, they can fulfill social expectations without overtly offending the recipient.
+They can fulfill social expectations by offering a seemingly positive comment with a hidden negative message without overtly offending the recipient.

 #5 To provoke a reaction